blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 <br>

-#### Interested in using a systemd service to run a Dingo Node to maximize the uptime by automatically restarting the Dingo node when the computer reboots?
+#### Interested in running Dingo as a systemd service?

+Using a systemd service automatically starts Dingo when your system boots and restarts it if it exits unexpectedly.
 [See our guide on how to create a startup service for Dingo](../003-create-start-up-service).

 ***

 <br>

-### Congratulations you are ready to start using the Dingo node!
+### Congratulations!
+Your Dingo node is now running.

 [Learn how to interact with Dingo using the Cardano CLI](../004-using-dingo-with-cardano-cli).